-step was repeated three more times before centrifugation at $16,000 \times g$ for 10 min.
-Proteins were resolved on SDS-polyacrylamide gels and transferred to nitrocellulose membranes.
+Whole-cell extracts (WCE) were made by lysing cells directly in 2 x NuPAGE LDS Sample Buffer (Thermo Fisher Scientific).
+Nuclear extracts (NE) were isolated using the NE-PERTM Nuclear and Cytoplasmic Extraction kit (Thermo Fisher Scientific) according to manufacturer's instruction.
+In brief, cells were resuspended in Cytoplasmic Extraction reagent I and II and nuclei were pelleted by centrifugation at 16 000 g.
+The pellet was resuspended in ice-cold Nuclear Extraction Reagent, vortexed for 1 minute and incubated on ice for 10 minutes.
+This step was repeated 3 more times before centrifugation at 16 000 g for 10 minutes.
+Proteins were resolved on SDS-PAGE gels and transferred to nitrocellulose membranes.
 Equal loading of proteins was verified by probing the membranes with an antibody recognizing actin (WCE) or lamin B (NE).
-The following primary antibodies were used, all at 1:000 dilution: rabbit anti-NRF2 (Abcam, catalog no. ab62359); rabbit anti-HSF1 (Cell Signaling, catalog no. 4356); rabbit anti-lamin B (Proteintech, catalog no. 12987-1-AP); and mouse anti-actin (Millipore, MAB1501).
-The blots were detected with IRDye®conjugated secondary antibodies (LI-COR Biosciences) at a 1:10,000 dilution (800CW goat anti-rabbit, catalog no. 926-

-32211; 680LT goat anti-mouse, catalog no. 926-68020), and the Odyssey $^{\!(\!0\!)}$ CLx IR Imaging System.
+The following primary antibodies were used, all at 1:000 dilution: Rabbit anti-NRF2 (Abcam, cat# ab62359), rabbit anti-HSF1 (Cell Signaling, cat# 4356), rabbit anti-Lamin B (Proteintech, ca# 12987-1-AP), mouse anti-Actin (Millipore, MAB1501).
+The blots were detected with IRDye®-conjugated secondary antibodies (LI-COR Biosciences) at a 1:10 000 dilution (800CW goat anti-rabbit, cat# 926-32211: 680LT goat anti-mouse, cat# 926-68020), and the Odyssey® CLx Infrared Imaging System.